I live in Australia and here we drive on the "wrong" side of the road. I fear that having driven

 When we drive in Europe we have a little saying - actually it's usually screamed at the top of your voice - if the passenger notices the driver making a mistake, say "Fright Right!", that usually gets them back onto the correct (right hand side) of the road.

 Just remember that the driver should be on centre line side and the passenger on the kerb side. don't drive when tired, you're more likely to make mistakes.
 Do not allow yourself to get flustered, panicking is never helpful.
 It's easiest to drive on the wrong side when there is no traffic because other traffic is a visual guide to which side you should be on.
 When there is no traffic ask yourself if you're on the correct side.
 Roundabouts, flow in the opposite direction, don't try to go clockwise on them!

 Lastly, treat yourself like a learner driver, take things slowly and enjoy the adventure so that you don't tense up.
-BTW When I was there in 2005 it was cheaper to hire a car in Germany and because you might be close by it could be worth the saving. almost 7 years ago
+BTW When I was there in 2005 it was cheaper to hire a car in Germany and because you might be close by it could be worth the saving. about 9 years ago